Asset tokenization

 DALP places compliance checks in the asset workflow instead of treating them as a separate after-the-fact review.
 Before a controlled transfer executes, the platform can check identity status, trusted issuers, claim requirements, holder restrictions, and token-specific compliance modules.

-These controls do not replace legal review, regulatory permissions, or the institution's policy decisions.
-They make approved policy enforceable in the platform and create records that auditors, operators, and downstream systems can inspect.
+These controls do not replace legal review, regulatory permissions, or the institution's own decisions.
+They make approved rules enforceable in the platform and create records that auditors and downstream systems can inspect.

 Market momentum

 Institutional tokenization is moving from isolated pilots toward production operating models.
-The pattern is clear: institutions want digital asset workflows that keep policy, custody, compliance, settlement, reporting, and auditability connected.
+The pattern is clear: institutions want digital asset workflows that keep policy, custody, compliance, settlement, reporting, and an auditable record connected.

 The hard part is no longer creating a token.
 The hard part is doing it without fragmenting the stack.
-A production programme needs asset creation, participant controls, custody policy, settlement workflow, monitoring, APIs, and operating evidence to fit together.
+A production programme needs asset creation, participant controls, custody policy, settlement workflows, monitoring output, APIs, and an operating audit record to fit together.

 Unified infrastructure

-Institutional tokenization requires more than token contracts.
-The operating platform must connect asset creation, identity and eligibility controls, custody-routed signing, transaction tracking, settlement workflows, and reporting.
+Tokenizing assets at an institutional level requires more than token contracts.
+The operating platform must connect asset creation, identity controls, eligibility checks, custody-routed signing, transaction tracking, settlement workflows, and reporting.
+You get those capabilities as one connected surface, not as separate systems to integrate.

 Embedded compliance

 Compliance checks must run before controlled transfers execute.
-When eligibility rules sit in the transaction path, blocked transfers fail before ownership changes.
+When eligibility rules sit in the transaction path, the platform blocks movements before ownership changes.
+You do not rely on a later audit to catch an ineligible transfer.

 Custody and signing controls